artemiyhussnain/COVIRS-reactogen/README.md

 Analysis of RNA-seq data (mostly) from participants receiving the Pfizer COVID vaccine clustered by symptoms

 ### Where is the code and the report?
 Please read the [summary report](https://htmlpreview.github.io/?https://github.com/artemiyhussnain/COVIRS-reactogen/blob/main/report.html) for some analysis and the key figures, and the [supp](https://htmlpreview.github.io/?https://github.com/artemiyhussnain/COVIRS-reactogen/blob/main/supp.html) for all code and plots generated in this project.
+The presentation I gave to the host research group is provided for reference, along with the Rmd file with all R code.

-If the html previews don't work for some reason, the raw files can be downloaded and viewed through a browser.
+If the html previews don't work, the raw files can be downloaded and viewed through a browser.
 If that fails, the relevant pdfs are also in the repo.

 ### What is this?
 Ryan et al. published a [study](https://doi.org/10.1101/2022.09.22.22280180) (accepted for publication at the time of writing) that used deep multi-omics data to analyse the immune response to the Pfizer and AstraZeneca COVID vaccines.
 They collected bulk RNA-seq, flow cytometry, antibody, T cell response, and other data before vaccination and after each vaccine dose.